Digital euro

 - Secure and private

 Even when you use a digital euro online, the Eurosystem would not be able to identify you based on your payments.
 Using offline digital euro to pay will offer you cash-like privacy.
+The digital euro is designed with minimised data collection and segregated information processing, ensuring end-user identities are not visible to the Eurosystem.

 - Guaranteed value